The Benefits of Choosing A Male or Female Gaming Character

 But there should also be more games like Dragon Age that allow us to imagine worlds without sexism (while still addressing issues that relate to sexism).
 What would it be like if there weren’t misogynists around bluntly or subtly treating women as less competent and less valuable than men?
 It’s kind of nice.

 To strive to create a better world than the one we live in.
 Addressing real-world problems is part of that encouragement, but so is imagining worlds in which those dysfunctions are absent.
 Where women’s armor looks like, say, armor, instead of metal lingerie, because it’s meant not to arouse men but to protect them from stabbing while they go about their own business of stabbing.

 The (intended) hidden message of a BioWare game’s choice of player-character sex is that a world where your sex doesn’t make it easier or harder for you to take care of business is a pretty cool place to be.
 It’s nice to have a break from that real-world problem sometimes.
 We don’t want to ignore them or pretend they’re not there, but it’s good to occasionally step back and imagine how much better a place the world will be if we can make progress on problems like sexism.

 P.S.
-If you’re interested in a different take on how games that aren’t about sex or sexuality can still have pretty cool things to say about those issues, see my related article!
+If you’re interested in a different take on how games that aren’t about sex or sexuality can still have pretty cool things to say about those issues!